Aayush-Jadhav197/ai-tutor-backend/README.md

 Before the real demo: set `WEBHOOK_VERIFY_SIGNATURE=true` and `VANI_WEBHOOK_SECRET=<value from Vani>` (see manual steps below for where to get that secret).

+### Troubleshooting: "the call ends but no code/SMS ever arrives"

+If Render's logs show `POST /webhook/vani ...
+401` repeated 3-5 times
+(with growing gaps between attempts - that's Vani's retry backoff), the problem is confirmed: **every delivery is being rejected at the signature check**, so the pipeline (notes/SMS) never even starts.
+Work through this in order:

+1. **Isolate the problem.** Temporarily set `WEBHOOK_VERIFY_SIGNATURE=false` on Render and trigger another test call.
+If the code/SMS now arrives, the signature check was the only issue - move to step 2.
+If it still doesn't arrive, the problem is downstream (Featherless/Twilio/etc.) - check the Render logs for `[app.py]`/`[llm.py]` error lines instead.
+2. **Check the Render logs for the new diagnostic line** (added in this fix): `[app.py] Signature mismatch. received_len=... expected_len=...`.
+   - If the lengths differ, the header format doesn't match what the code expects (see `verify_webhook_signature()` in `app.py` - it already tolerates a `sha256=` prefix; if Vani uses something else entirely, that function needs one more variant added).
+   - If the lengths match but the prefixes differ, the **secret itself is wrong** - almost always a copy-paste issue (trailing space/newline, or an old secret from before the webhook was edited/regenerated).
+     Re-copy it fresh from Vani's dashboard into Render's `VANI_WEBHOOK_SECRET` field.
+   - Also check the logged `Request headers received: [...]` line - if `X-Webhook-Signature` isn't in that list at all, Vani is sending a differently-named header for your account/plan; update `VANI_SIGNATURE_HEADER` on Render to match.
+3. **Re-enable the webhook subscription in Vani.** Per Vani's own docs:
+   *"After consecutive failures, the subscription is auto-disabled and visible in Settings → Webhooks for re-enablement."* Five failed attempts (as seen in the logs) is enough to trigger this - fixing the secret alone may not be enough if the subscription itself is now sitting disabled.
+Check Settings → Webhooks in Vani and re-enable it after fixing the secret.
+4. Set `WEBHOOK_VERIFY_SIGNATURE` back to `true` once confirmed working.

 ## Reliability / error handling